nixnerd2038/GameNotes/dr_dekker.md

 - Works at an art gallery called Providence
     - Was working there on Valentine's Nighth until 11pm
     - Bryce was there with her as well
+- [ ] Paintings *with people in them* move for her, look at her disapprovingly**
+    - [x] In what way are they *looking disapprvingly*?
+Why?
+They think Jasmine "doesn't appreciate art because she's too young".
+    - [ ] Some paintings Jasmine "can't stop", like a portrait Jasmine's painting of Dorian Gray*
+        - Painting of Dorian is split into thirds of a boy, his father, and grandfather to capture the aging process
+        - Jasmine describes it as "hideous"
+        - It started talking to Jasmine
+            - Tells Jasmine she's "ugly, that [she] has no talent, that nothing will become of [her]"
+- Asked about Dekker, Jasmine answered that "when [she] told [him] about [her] problem he said [she] should set fire to it".
+    - He wasn't specific as to what she should set fire to or what her problem was
+    - I think the "problem" is the *painting of Dorian*, but she interpreted it as **Providence itself**
+    - After *setting fire to Porvidence* police arrested her, although her boss (**Petra**) didn't press charges.
+Why didn't Petra press charges?
+    	- She doesn't know why Petra didn't press charges
+    	- Jasmine said that Petra was losing money on the business, wanted to collect insurance money from Jasmine burning it down, maybe?
+Jasmine denies this, but Petra could have used it as an excusative event regardless
+- Ripped up the painting of Dorian prior to her burning down Providence
+    - Says the painting of Dorian haunts her dreams, that "she can see him...hear him screaming".
+    - Dr Dekker prescribed her **Temazepam** to surpress her dreams and help her sleep

 ## Murder Theories
 ### Bryce